Onset of universality in the dynamical mixing of a pure state: GOE to GUE crossover: Onset of universality

 From the CLT and taking into account the properties of $H_l$, it is not hard to find that the variances of $B$ and $D$ are given by

-We have considered $H_l$ as an element of the GOE, however, this treatment is also applicable to random symmetric Hamiltonians with zero mean and variances as $S$ in equation~\eqref{crossoverH2}.
+We have considered $H_l$ as an element of the GOE, however, this treatment is also applicable to random symmetric Hamiltonians with zero mean and variances as $S$ in equation~(\ref{crossoverH2}).

-By inspection of equation~\eqref{crossoverrho}, one can realize that the validity of the expansion up to third order in time is restricted to the values of $t$ where the imaginary part of $\sigma(t)$ is much smaller than its real counterpart.
-This implies the condition $t\ll 2/\sqrt N$.
-GUE statistics should appear in time when this condition is broken.
-According to the discussion in the previous subsection, the transition should manifest itself in time when the imaginary part of the density matrix is $1/\sqrt N$ times smaller than the real part.
-Therefore, one can conclude that the transition takes place approximately at the time
+From the discussion after equation~(\ref{eq:Ut}), we found the condition $t\ll 1/\sqrt{2N}$ for the validity of the truncation of the evolution operator.
+Therefore, our expressions in this section have to be restricted to this limit in time.
+The transition to GUE statistics can be faithfully explained from equation~(\ref{crossoverrho}) taking into account the aforementioned time restriction.
+According to the discussion in the previous subsection, this transition should manifest itself in time when the imaginary part of the density matrix is $1/\sqrt N$ times smaller than the real part.
+In equation~(\ref{crossoverrho}), this corresponds to a time given by

-It is important to note that, in contrast with the Hamiltonian in equation~\eqref{eq:Hgoetogue} for $\alpha=0$, our density matrix does not belong to the GOE at short times or $t=0$.
-However, numerical calculations show GOE-like spectral statistics at short times.
+For large enough $N$ the condition $t\ll 1/\sqrt{2N}$ is fulfilled.
+It is important to note that, in contrast with the Hamiltonian in equation~(\ref{eq:Hgoetogue}) for $\alpha=0$, our density matrix has rank one at $t=0$ and therefore it does not belong to the GOE.
+For nonzero values of $t$, the matrix given in equation~(\ref{crossoverrho}) belongs to the GOE and is the one responsible for the GOE-like statistics at short time.
+Numerical calculations show this GOE-like spectral statistics at short times.
 For long times, as the density matrix fills up completely with random variables, the correspondence with the GUE becomes a more accurate description.
 We will show this behavior relying on numerical calculations in the next section.